About the Fishing on Woodson Ranch

 and the beat system numbers associated with each.

 Rules and How to Reserve Your Space

 As mentioned, space on Woodson Ranch for fishing is limited to four rods per day, and it is flyfishing only.
 We ask that you use barbless hooks only.
 All fishing is catch and release.
-Historically, we have done a mass-mailing in March of each year inviting people to reserve their space on the ranch; in 2017, we will not be sending this letter.
-The reason is that we have already filled many of the dates with Woodson Family and Montana Land Reliance events.
-We still have a few dates available and you can contact Dave to see if anything is available when you are in town.
+Historically, we have done a mass-mailing in March of each year inviting people to reserve their space on the ranch; we no longer send the letter and simply rely on folks contacting Dave to obtain access.